Susana-dLG/BIke-Sales-Pivot-Lab/README.md

 ---
 Created by Susana-dLG
 May 2025
-Here’s a concise and professional **README-style project overview** for your two Excel-based data projects, highlighting tools, skills used, and mentioning the use of **SWITCH** where relevant.

----

-## 📊 Project 1: Bike Sales Data Analysis with Pivot Tables

-### 📝 Overview:

-This project involved analyzing bike sales data using Excel's **Pivot Tables**, enabling the summarization and categorization of sales by product category, region, gender, and customer age group.
-The objective was to draw actionable business insights from raw transactional data.

-### 🧰 Tools & Technologies:

-* **Microsoft Excel (365)**
-* **Pivot Tables**
 * **SWITCH function** (used for categorizing age groups or other conditional logic)
 * **Basic Data Cleaning**